JoeCalvi/dbd-api/README.md

 `/chapters/chapter_id`

 You can also use a chapter_id ("_id" or "id" on a chapter object, "chapter_id" everywhere else) to `GET` that specific chapter.
 This grants the bonus information of the perks that are tied to both the survivor *and* killer associated with that chapter.
-Making a call to http://localhost:3000/chapters/64cae0c90faca2101c26d6ec (using the chapter_id from the example above), for example returns the following:
+Making a call to http://localhost:3000/chapters/64cae0c90faca2101c26d6ec (using the chapter_id from the chapter object above), for example, returns the following:

 ```
 {